 Ring in the New Year, NOLA-style

 New Orleans is the perfect place to ring in the new year, with your pick of celebration on New Year’s Eve.
-Plan to dine out, attend a NYE celebration, jam out at a concert, or catch the Allstate Sugar Bowl on New Year’s Eve.
+Plan to dine out, attend a NYE celebration, or jam out at a concert.
 See what’s going on during the holiday weekend here.

-January 6 marks the official start to the Mardi Gras season, which lasts this year through February 21.
+January 6 marks the official start to the Mardi Gras season, which lasts this year through March 4.
 What better way to kick off our favorite season than with not one, not two, but four parades?
-On January 6, see the Krewe of Joan of Arc as it passes through the French Quarter on foot and horseback followed by The Société Des Champs Elysée a few blocks away.
+On January 6, see the Krewe of Joan of Arc as it passes through the French Quarter on foot and horseback, followed by The Société Des Champs Elysée a few blocks away.
 Uptown on St. Charles Avenue, Phunny Phorty Phellows will parade via streetcar followed by Funky Uptown Krewe.
-Other festivities abound, including Amanda Shaw’s Twelfth Night Celebration at Tipitina’s.

 Eat lots of king cake

 Whether you like it traditional or unconventional, king cake season is here in abundance starting January 6.
 It’s considered bad luck by some to eat king cake out of season, but luckily for you most of January is in the clear and we couldn’t be more excited to finally indulge in our favorite seasonal treat.
-Check out some of our favorite king cakes here, and be sure to visit the King Cake Hub at Zony Mash Beer Project once the season gets started.
+Check out some of our favorite king cakes here.

 Go to Fan Expo

-Fan Expo returns to New Orleans from January 6-8 with all your favorite comic book characters, celebrities, and fan favorite events.
-Celebrities include Matthew Lewis from “Harry Potter,” Katee Sackhoff of “The Mandalorian,” Anson Mount from “Star Trek: Discovery,” and more.
+Fan Expo returns to New Orleans from January 10-12 with all your favorite comic book characters, celebrities, and fan favorite events.
+Celebrities include Michael J. Fox, Corbin Bleu, and more.
 Click here for the full lineup and get your tickets today.

 Catch a Pelicans or Saints game

-The Saints football season wraps up in January, but there’s still time to catch the game against the Carolina Panthers on January 8.
-The Pelicans are in full swing with six games this month in the Blender.
+The Saints football season wraps up in January.
+Though the final game in the regular season will be held in Tampa, you can watch the game from a sports bar on game day.
+The Pelicans are in full swing with a whopping nine home games this month in the Blender.

-January is a great time to check out the performing arts scene in New Orleans with multiple productions occurring throughout the month.
-Jesus Christ Superstar comes to the Saenger from January 10-15 via Broadway in New Orleans.
-Le Petit Theater presents The Color Purple from January 12-29.
-Then there’s Les Ballets Trockadero de Monte Carlo visiting on January 28.
+January is a great time to check out the performing arts scene in New Orleans with multiple productions occurring throughout the month. “&Juliet” stops at the Saenger from January 14-19 via Broadway in New Orleans.
+Le Petit Theater presents “Good Night, Oscar” from January 9-26.
 Plan to patronize the theater this winter.
 View our Winter Theater Guide here.

 Cozy up to a bowl of piping hot gumbo this January.
 During one of our colder months, this classic New Orleans dish will warm you right up.
 Enjoy a bowl from Neyow’s, Dooky Chase’s, or one of these gumbo spots.